-1. M. J. Koenen: De hoofdzaken der Nederlandsche Spraakkunst in tien Leerkringen.
+Course 1.
+M. J. Koenen: De hoofdzaken der Nederlandsche Spraakkunst in tien Leerkringen.
 Duyser: Stijloefeningen.
 Practical exercises of preceding years continued.
-Rhetoric during the first semester.
 Holland Literature of the Middle Ages reviewed.
 Reading of Mediaeval Literature, such as De Esopet, De Vos Reinaerde, Karel ende Eleghast.
-Special study of literature from the seventeenth to the nineteenth century, and the modern upheaval in prose and poetry, during the second semester.
+Special study of literature from the seventeenth to the nineteenth century, and the modern upheaval in prose and poetry.
+Rhetoric.
 Three times a week.

-ENGLISH,
+ENGLISH.